-What is the adoption fee?
+• What is the adoption fee?

-Where do these dogs come from?
+• Where do the rescued Shar-Pei come from?

 Most of our rescue Shar-Pei come from Shelters, Animal Control facilities and owner surrenders.

-How do I know that a Shar-Pei is right for my family?
+• How do I know that a Shar-Pei is right for my family?

 Once a dog is received into rescue, they are placed in a foster home.
 While in the foster home, the dog’s temperament is evaluated to determine how well it gets along with children and other pets.
 Our foster homes are Chinese Shar-Pei lovers who open their homes and invest a lot of time and effort into providing a loving and stable environment that some dogs may never have had before.
 Should things not work out, the Pei may be returned to rescue.

-How big do they get?
+• How big do Shar-Pei get?

 Despite the AKC guidelines of standard breed size 18” – 20” tall at the withers and 45lbs – 60lbs in weight, we’ve seen purebred Shar-Pei as small as 13” tall and 30lbs to as large as 23” tall and 70lbs.

-What should I feed my Shar-Pei?
+• What should I feed my Shar-Pei?

-Because of potential kidney problems in the breed, the Shar-Pei should be fed a low protein meat based food such as a chicken or lamb based diet.
+Because of potential kidney problems in the breed, the Shar-Pei should be fed a low protein meat-based food such as a chicken or lamb-based diet.